Behobeho East Africa 1915 - 1917 Nyangao Kilimanjaro Great War 1917 Belgium 1914 -18

 Amongst other illustrious personages on the roll of the Legion were Lord ROBERTS, General FRENCH, General Alfred TURNER, Lord KITCHENER and many others too numerous to mention.
 All had seen active military service in Africa.

-Within a few weeks of its founding, a horseman who had answered POCOK'S call, unshaven, unwashed, exhausted and dead-beat, his horse foaming at the bit and ready to die (he did die in fact) rode up to a small railway station and dismounted.
+Within a few weeks of its founding, a horseman who had answered POCOCK's call, unshaven, unwashed, exhausted and dead-beat, his horse foaming at the bit and ready to die (he did die in fact) rode up to a small railway station and dismounted.

 On entering the station, he rapped out an order to the only railway official he saw to telegraph the Natal Command that Zulu Impi’s were already on the march with the declared intention of killing the entire European population, men, women and children.